Bug Club Phonics Scheme

 How do we teach phonics at Our Lady and St Rose of Lima?

-Children at our school are exposed to phonics from Nursery where they learn Phase 1 Phonics through a range of fun and interactive activities using 'Building the Foundations of Reading and Writing' framework.
-This Phonics scheme for Nursery children covers all aspects of Phase 1 including environmental sounds, instrumental sounds, body percussion, rhytmth and rhyme, initial sounds and alliteration, voice sounds and oral blending and segmenting.
+Children at our school are exposed to Phonics from Nursery where they learn Phase 1 Phonics through a range of fun and interactive activities from our whole school scheme.
+Our Bug Club Phonics scheme for Nursery children covers all aspects of Phase 1 including environmental sounds, instrumental sounds, body percussion, rhythm and rhyme, initial sounds and alliteration, voice sounds and oral blending and segmenting.
 A range of resources and activities are used such as games and visual aids to support children with their Phase 1 Phonics understanding and learning.

 Bug Club Phonics Teaching Approach

 The Bug Club Phonics programme follows the teaching sequence of letters and sounds and lessons are structured in the same way each day with an introduction, revisit, teach, practise and apply element to every session, providing the children with consistent routines that they can become familiar with.
 The scheme follows a programme where children are taught the phonemes (smallest unit of sound) and graphemes (number of letters that represent a sound in a word) through a series of phases.

 Each phonics lesson reviews previous sounds taught and then introduces a new sound.
 The children learn how this is used in a variety of words, are taught how to segment the sounds and then blend them to read a word and then apply this understanding to spelling words.
 Nonsense words (alien words) are also taught as part of the programme which helps ensure our children are ready for the Year 1 Phonics Screening Check.